utiasASRL/vtr3/README.md

 # Visual Teach &amp; Repeat 3 (VT&amp;R3)

+## Update (2022-02-24)
+For code related to "**Should Radar Replace Lidar in All-Weather Mapping and Localization?**" (Keenan Burnett, Yuchen Wu, David J. Yoon, Angela P. Schoellig, Timothy D. Barfoot), please see the `radar_lidar_dev` branch.
+Code related to lidar teach and repeat is located under `main/src/vtr_lidar` and code related to radar teach and repeat is located under `main/src/vtr_radar`.
+We are working on merging this code into the `main` branch.

 ## What is VT&amp;R3?

 VT&amp;R3 is a C++ implementation of the Teach and Repeat navigation framework.
 It enables a robot to be taught a network of traversable paths and then accurately repeat any network portion.
 VT&amp;R3 is designed for easy adaptation to various sensor (camera/LiDAR/RaDAR/GPS) and robot combinations.
 The current implementation includes a feature-based visual odometry and localization pipeline that estimates the robot's motion from stereo camera images and a point-cloud-based odometry and localization pipeline for LiDAR sensors.